Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-Hip impingement (femoral acetabular impingement or FAI) is a mechanical disorder of the hip.
+Hip impingement (femoral acetabular impingement or FAI) is a wear-and-tear condition, affecting about 20 percent of the total population.
+It’s more common among younger athletes—especially those in sports requiring turning, twisting and squatting motions—and physically active people.
 In the normal hip, there is smooth gliding motion of the round head of the thigh bone (femoral head) within the hip socket (acetabulum).

 Hip impingement occurs when abnormalities in the bone disturb this gliding motion.
 This results in friction between the femoral head and hip socket.
-This friction can wear away the cartilage and tear the labrum (the cushion, or seal, that lines the hip joint).
+This friction can wear away the cartilage and cause a labrum tear (the cushion, or seal, that lines the hip joint).

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”